Fire Safety Statements

 Building owners are responsible for ensuring that:

-- All fire safety measures are inspected by a competent fire safety practitioner to ensure the measures are being maintained to the appropriate standard;
+- All fire safety measures are inspected by an Accredited Practitioner (Fire Safety) or Registered Certifier to ensure the measures are being maintained to the appropriate standard;

 - Fire Safety Statements are displayed in a clearly visible position so that Council or officers of Fire and Rescue NSW can see them when inspecting the premises; and